appdev-lessons/helper-methods-part-1/content.md

 We won't need to go back and change things like this going forward, because we'll always be writing code from the get go with our new syntax.

-Once you've changed all the syntax, and confirmed you didn't break anything by clicking around in the live app or by running some automated tests, do a git commit.
+Once you've changed all the syntax, and confirmed you didn't break anything by clicking around in the live app or by running some automated tests with `rake grade`, then make a git commit.

-## Shorten Template Names 00:32:30 to 00:35:30
+## Shorten template names

 Let's do another thing to make our code more concise and in line with what you'll see professional developers using.
 Whenever we render a template in our `movies` controller, we were writing out the whole name: